Jaaaxx/DnD_Companion/README.md

 # D&D Companion

 A real-time campaign transcription and management web application for in-person D&D sessions.
+Mostly handles automatic audio-playing and note-taking at the moment.

 ## Features